Pediatric Brain Tumor Treatment

 Doctors from our Brain Tumor Program educate families about their child’s specific diagnosis and what to expect during the treatment and recovery process.
 Families also receive continuous education and support from our award-winning nurses.
 Our social work team counsels and navigates families through the process of therapy.
 In addition, our Child Life specialists support children and families with play intervention and therapy as they cope with illness, hospitalizations and disability.

 After treatment has ended, patients continue to see our Pediatric Neuro-Oncology team for follow-up.
-In addition, Arnold Palmer Hospital for Children has a specific program focusing on long-term health concerns for children and young adults who have had cancer.
+In addition, Orlando Health Arnold Palmer Hospital for Children has a specific program focusing on long-term health concerns for children and young adults who have had cancer.
 These concerns might come from the cancer, cancer treatment, or both.
 We call these concerns “late effects,” and they include physical, mental or social challenges faced by cancer survivors.

 Our team is trained to monitor, treat and support long-term survivors of cancer.
 This includes patients who have been under our care or patients who might have had treatment somewhere else, but need to establish follow-up care.